Home » Blog » Unit Studies » Westward Expansion Unit Study

 You will see people and events listed below in bold letters.
 They were the main topics we focused on during our unit study.
 After each person or event is listed in bold, you will see lists of other people or events.
 These topics were covered during our study but with less specific focus.

 For example, our study began with a biography of Daniel Boone.
-We also took two local field trips to visit places that have significance to Daniel Boone.
-As we read and wandered, it was natural to learn about and discuss pioneers, frontier boundaries after the Revolutionary War, the Wilderness Road, and the Northwest Ordinance.
+We also took two local field trips to visit places significant to Daniel Boone.
+As we read and wandered, learning about and discussing pioneers, frontier boundaries after the Revolutionary War, the Wilderness Road, and the Northwest Ordinance were natural.

-In many instances, we read other books, watched documentaries or YouTube videos, or had discussions to understand the “lesser topics”.
-These “rabbit trails” of learning helped my children learn important information without turning each and every interesting topic into days worth of learning.
-This helps keep a unit study from becoming a beast, while still including the important stuff.
+In many instances, we read other books, watched documentaries or YouTube videos, or had discussions to understand the “lesser topics.”
+These “rabbit trails” of learning helped my children learn important information without turning each interesting topic into a day’s worth of learning.
+This helps keep a unit study from becoming a beast while still including the important stuff.

 Westward Expansion Order of Study